 The following digital management framework presents an efficient distribution of effort with a chief focus on these top digital risk priorities.

 Before digital risks can be managed, all vulnerable assets should be identified.
+This could be done by creating a digital footprint.
 Critical assets include both digital solutions and stakeholders.

 Examples of digital solutions are: